 If your child can already eat fish, be sure to feed them regularly.
 It is best to give them 2 servings of fish every week.
 But, if you can’t because they are not fund of eating it, once a week will already do.

-Author Bio: Chef Linda Rosario is a food blogger from Chef Needs, one of the trusted suppliers of bakery display cases.
+Author Bio: Chef Linda Rosario is a food blogger from Chef Needs.
 She also loves to paint and dreams of having her own art gallery.
 Aside from painting and drawing, Linda has a heart for cooking and food.